 The best part about street art is the fact that it’s always changing; what might be there one week can’t be anywhere to be seen the next.
 I love the irony when ‘street art’ gets covered by graffiti, it always makes me chuckle.
 There are so many diverse designs, ranging from intricate black-and-white miniatures to large primary-coloured block colours.
 More than once I found myself retracing my steps and discovering new designs that I had literally just walked past, without even noticing!

-The street art in London had been something I had wanted to check out since moving here, so with a free weekend ahead it seemed like the prefect opportunity.
+The street art in London had been something I had wanted to check out since moving here, so with a free weekend ahead, it seemed like the perfect opportunity.
 After some research I found there were a few companies that offered ‘walking tours’, costing between £15-20 and ranging from two and four hours.
 A great way to explore new places while subconsciously doing some exercise too!

 Maybe I could turn this into an even cheaper form of exercise and become the tour guide myself?!
 So that’s exactly what I did.
 A google search came up with a route that would take me around some of the best places to check out the street art, while at the same time exploring a new part of the city.

 Armed with a fully charged iPhone (potential for a rookie mistake) I caught the tube to Liverpool Station where we started the ‘tour’.
 I had managed to convince three other friends wanting to fill in their afternoon with a new adventure, but also on a limited budget, to join me.
 The four of us spent the next three hours wandering around the streets of Shoreditch and Brick Lane, mostly following my map but occasionally detouring when we came across quirky streets and other places of interest (who could say no to delicious street food and the odd design shop?!).